 December has arrived and the finish line is in sight.
-Before you hang up our fans for another year, in order to celebrate the holidays, here’s a little throwback to reflect on some of our successful automotive fan installations.
+Before you hang up our fans for another year, in order to celebrate the holidays, here’s a little throwback to reflect on some of our successful installations of big fans in automotive centers.
 From heating an automotive space during winter in South Dakota to cooling down customers in a collision center in Philadelphia during summer, our MacroAir large fans have been able to change the way automotive repair shops run.

 A Good Year for Cooling Down Automotive Spaces – 3D Bodyworks

 3D Bodyworks in Philadelphia, PA, focuses less on merely the area where the vehicles are repaired and more on the people who work in the space.
 Large ceiling fans playing an integral part in bringing comfort to the employees.

 Achieving the ideal temperature and creating better air quality for productivity in the workplace can be tricky.
 There is more to it than just raising or lowering the thermostat of your HVAC system.

 “These fans make our 100 tons of A/C work much more effectively.
 They are truly awesome.” – Dave Niestroy, Owner 3D Bodyworks

 Let’s Not Forget About Heating – Schulte Subaru